 This doesn’t mean I haven’t had a client not pay an invoice, or try to barter me down *insert eyeroll*, or say that my prices are too high.
 If this is happening to you at the moment I want you to listen to my advice, because this client is not aligned with you.

 I want you to say sternly “This is the price I charge for the work I do.
 If you do not like this price then you are welcome to find another service provider who will be able to help you.”
 Do not give excuses or reasons why, just stick to the facts.
 This kind of response allows others to see your confidence in the products and services you offer.

 I don’t want you to be missing out on making money with dreamy clients.
 I want you enjoying the work you do, while also creating authority and trust for your business with potential clients.

 This way of thinking didn’t just come to me one day, I learned this from my awesome mindset coach, Janel Briggs.
 She has done wonders for how I approach situations with clients who like to bend or break the rules.
 I highly recommend you do the same, as you’ll notice this new mindset will flow into other areas of your life too!

-Advice #4 – Invoice in stages for large projects
+Invoice regularly, or in stages for large projects